breakdowns/slam-mirrorbot/README.md

 - **HEROKU_API_KEY**: (Only if you deploying on Heroku) Your Heroku API key, get it from https://dashboard.heroku.com/account.
 - **HEROKU_APP_NAME**: (Only if you deploying on Heroku) Your Heroku app name.
 - **IGNORE_PENDING_REQUESTS**: If you want the bot to ignore pending requests after it restarts, set this to `True`.
+- **FINISHED_PROGRESS_STR**: Single character for finished progress.
+Example: "Uploading ●●●●○○○○ %50".
+This value sets: "●".
+You can Select any character from these listed sites: https://coolsymbol.com, https://changaco.oy.lc/unicode-progress-bars/, https://text-symbols.com/
+- **UNFINISHED_PROGRESS_STR**: Single character for finished progress.
+Example: "Uploading ●●●●○○○○ %50".
+This value sets: "○".
+You can Select any character from these listed sites: https://coolsymbol.com, https://changaco.oy.lc/unicode-progress-bars/, https://text-symbols.com/
 - **SHORTENER_API**: Fill your Shortener api key if you are using Shortener.
 - **SHORTENER**: if you want to use Shortener in Gdrive and index link, fill Shortener url here.
 Examples:
 ```